emmajanedrews/base-template/_posts/2017-10-18-what-can-the-tortoise-clinic-do-for-you.md

 He received a scholarship from the Japanese government, allowing him to pick any university and course of study.
 His second day of university he met his neighbor, who happened to be a scholar of Chinese medicine.
 The two began to practice tai chi together in the parks on campus.

-<br>Drew briefly returned to FSU, but then returned to Japan. **He had sustained some injuries from judo, and found that Eastern medical treatments worked very well for them.** From then on, he knew he wanted to study this kind of medicine.
+Drew briefly returned to FSU, but then returned to Japan. **He had sustained some injuries from judo, and found that Eastern medical treatments worked very well for them.** From then on, he knew he wanted to study this kind of medicine.
 So, he found a school in Maryland and has been working in related fields since

 {% include pullquote.html %}